Wear Red for Women

 Pregnancy as a Cardiovascular Stress Test

 Pregnancy unmasks susceptibility to endothelial dysfunction and insulin resistance.
 Hypertensive disorders of pregnancy and gestational dysglycemia are now recognized as cardiovascular risk enhancers, not isolated obstetric events.
-The 2019 ACC/AHA guidelines explicitly include pregnancy complications as risk-enhancing factors.
+The 2019 ACC/AHA Primary Prevention Guideline (Arnett DK et al., Circulation 2019) explicitly includes pregnancy complications — preeclampsia, gestational diabetes, pregnancy-induced hypertension, and preterm delivery — as risk-enhancing factors.

 Metabolic Syndrome and Female-Specific Risk

 Metabolic syndrome accelerates atherosclerosis in women and strongly predisposes to HFpEF — a condition with limited disease-modifying therapies once established.
-HFpEF disproportionately affects women and is strongly linked to hypertension, insulin resistance, visceral adiposity, and microvascular dysfunction.
+HFpEF disproportionately affects women and is strongly linked to hypertension, insulin resistance, visceral adiposity, and microvascular dysfunction (Williams D et al., Preeclampsia Predicts Risk of Hospitalization for HFpEF, JACC 2021).

 The Role of Discordance

 When triglycerides rise and HDL-C falls, LDL-C becomes a less reliable indicator of actual atherogenic particle burden.
-ApoB and non-HDL-C capture the full spectrum of atherogenic lipoproteins — including small dense LDL, VLDL remnants, and IDL — that LDL-C alone misses.
+ApoB and non-HDL-C capture the full spectrum of atherogenic lipoproteins — including all LDL particles (regardless of size), VLDL remnants, and IDL — that LDL-C alone misses (Soffer DE et al., NLA Expert Clinical Consensus on ApoB, J Clin Lipidol 2024).
 In this patient, ordering ApoB or non-HDL-C at either visit could have unmasked hidden risk.

 Phenotype Cross-Links